seanpsexton/misc/ASCIIArt/Readme.md

 ## Modifications

 You can change the character set used by changing **AscArt.OutputCharSet**.
 As an experiment, you can try **OutputCharSetAlternate**.
-The character sets should be in order of decreasing "brightness".
+The characters in the char sets should be in order of decreasing "brightness".

 ## Example